Etowah assistance programs.

 Residents from across Gadsden Alabama are seeking assistance, including financial, applications to government grants and help with finding groceries.
 The Center helps about 500 families per month.
 Dial (256) 546-8831, or read more.

 Another nonprofit organization to turn to is the Catholic Center of Concern.
 It is part of the Birmingham Catholic Diocese.
-They are passing out over $2,000 in food assistance per month.
+They are passing out over $2,000 in food assistance per month and can direct clients to loan programs.
 That $2,000 is just for food.
 In addition the center provides help for power bills and also rent assistance, and they actually provide more aid for rent and power than for food.
 (256) 546-0028

 Etowah Baptist Missions Center (256.547.1691), which is located on Wall Street in Gadsden, has also seen about a 40% increase in people asking for help.
 The center also offers a variety of programs, including financial counseling and information on how to get help with credit cards, and they will advise people on the different agencies and charities that offer assistance in the area.